metacall/deploy/README.md

 > You Can Directly Start Contributing to this deployer in Cloud with ready to run, build & test the project.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/metacall/deploy)

+To use it on your forked repo, edit the 'Open in Gitpod' button url to `https://gitpod.io/#https://github.com/<my-github-username>/deploy`